-During the six months ended December 30, 2021 and 2020, the Company used \$459,666 and \$424,693 in cash to fund our operating activities, respectively.
-The cash used in operating activities in 2021 is the result of net loss during the period offset primarily by amortization of debt discount, stock compensation expense and an increase in working capital accounts.
-The Company also recorded gain on settlement of debt and related accrued expense.
+During the three months ended September 30, 2022 and 2021, the Company used \$188,116 and \$224,791 in cash to fund our operating activities, respectively.
+The cash used in operating activities in 2022 is the result of net loss during the period offset primarily by amortization of debt discount, stock compensation expense and an increase in working capital accounts.